ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 ### Create a role

 Add the following code to your `main.tf` file to create a role with access to the DynamoDB table that Carol can assume.
-Update the `Principal` with your AWS account number and the `DateLessThan` to tomorrow.
+Update the `Principal` with your AWS account number.

 ```terraform
 resource "aws_iam_role" "dbreader" {